Swaroop Sampat: Early life and education

 Paresh Rawal and Swaroop Sampat at the screening of the film Oye Lucky!
 Lucky Oye!

 Swaroop was born to Bachu Sampat, an actor associated with Gujarati theatre, and Mrudula Sampat, a surgical oncologist.
 She belongs to a Bhatia family.

 During her college days, apart from studying sciences, she would act in theatre plays, such as a Gujarati adaptation of Peter Shaffer's Equus, during which she'd eventually meet her future husband Paresh Rawal.

 Years later, after becoming a mother and temporarily stopping her acting career, Swaroop obtained a PhD. in Education from the University of Worcester.
 She did her doctoral thesis on using drama to enhance life skills in children with learning disabilities.
 In 2010, she released a book on the subject, Learning Disabilities in a Nutshell: Dyslexia, Dysgraphia, Dyscalculia, Dyspraxia, which had a foreword by actor Aamir Khan, who had touched upon similar themes in his 2007 movie Taare Zameen Par.

 Acting career

-Swaroop Sampat became successful with the hugely popular TV comedy show Yeh Jo Hai Zindagi, where she played the role of Shafi Inamdar's wife.
+Swaroop Sampat became successful with the popular TV comedy show Yeh Jo Hai Zindagi, where she played the role of Shafi Inamdar's wife.
 She had reportedly rejected another important serial on television at that time because she found the script of Yeh Jo Hai Zindagi very touching and was sure that it connected well with common people and showed their day-to-day activities and living with simplicity.
 It is a decision she is happy about as the serial turned out to be an all-time hit.
 She also appeared in the Kamal Haasan-Reena Roy starrer Karishma.

 Swaroop modelled for Shringar, a kumkum company.
 She teaches acting to disabled children.